jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ![](images/1.%20Interfaces%20Main%20Concepts.007.png)

-The situation above is not valid, because the reference does not have the same interface as the object it points to.
+The situation above is not valid, because the reference might not have the same interface as the object it points to.

 ### Explicit Interfaces